kaikaic1998/Unified_Action_Recognition_System/README.md

 ### Fine-tune

-You can try fine-tune the model to recognize your custom action.
+You can try fine-tuning the model to recognize your own custom action.

 **Data Preparation**